Santa Fe Bengal Cattery

 Click HERE to find out about the TICA Breed Standard.

-Bengals are big on personality.
+Bengals are BIG on personality.
 They are outgoing, curious, playful, and affectionate.
 These cats are not timid or reclusive and enjoy being a part of the family.
 Reputed to being the most intelligent of all domestic cats, they will greet you at the door, play fetch, and walk on a leash – they adapt well to being "taught”.
-Dispite their (desirable) differences from most Domestic Cats, Bengals don't require special feeding or care.
+Despite their (desirable) differences from most Domestic Cats, SBT Bengals don't require special feeding or care.
 But just like any creature - cat, dog, human... when given high quality food and lodgings, the result will be better health and appearance.
-View photos of our beautiful Bengal Cats and Kittens on our Photo Gallery pages.
+View photos of our beautiful Bengal Cats and Kittens on our Photo Gallery SBT Cats 1 and Photo gallery SBT Cats 2 pages.

 Click HERE to find out more about "How Bengals are different from other Domestic Cats."

-Click HERE to watch a short video of "How Bengals love to play fetch!"
+Click HERE to watch a video of "How Bengals love to play fetch!" on our Facebook page.

-Click HERE to find out more About Bengals and The International Cat Association.
+Click HERE to find out more about TICA (The International Cat Association).

-The DOMESTIC Bengal is Felis Bengalensis and is four generations (F4) or more away from the original cross with the WILD Asian Leopard Cat.
+The SBT BENGAL is Felis Bengalensis and is four generations (F4) or more away from the original cross with the WILD Asian Leopard Cat, Prionailurus Bengalensis.
 DOMESTIC Bengals are TICA registered and make superb House Cats!
+Most Bengal owners will want to have the wild look of a Bengal, but the reliable domestic temperament of a SBT Bengal.

 Bengal Breeder New Mexico, Bengal Cat Pictures